Typhoon Prapiroon (2006): Philippines

-As Tropical Depression 07W, locally named 'Henry' by PAGASA, neared the provence the northern Philippines, a total of 17 provinces were placed under a storm alert as winds of 30 kn were likely to affect areas near the depression.
+As Tropical Depression 07W, locally named 'Henry' by PAGASA, neared the province of northern Philippines, a total of 17 provinces were placed under a storm alert as winds of 30 kn were likely to affect areas near the depression.
 Residents in the northern Philippines were advised to avoid low-lying areas and be alert for flooding.
 About 15,000 people were evacuated following heavy rains from the outer bands of the storm.

 China

 In advance of Prapiroon, government officials in Guangdong Province, China sent out 11 million mobile text messages to alert people of the approaching storm.
 About 843,000 people were evacuated ahead of the storm, 335,000 in Guangdong, 382,000 in Guangxi, and 126,000 in Hainan.
 Officials ordered 62,023 ships to return to port to prevent them from being stranded at sea.

 Hong Kong and Macau

 The Hong Kong Observatory (HKO) and Macau's Meteorological and Geophysical Bureau both hoisted strong wind signal 1 on August 1 as the system was located within 800 km of their respective cities.
 As Prapiroon neared the southern coast of China, the signal was raised to strong wind signal 3 as strong winds were expected to strike the area.
 In Macau in particular this was further increased to strong wind signal 8 SE on August 3, as gale-force winds were expected in the southeastern areas.
 All signals were cancelled the next afternoon as Prapiroon moved inland.

 Kindergarten and special schools in Hong Kong were suspended for at least two days for the day of and following the storms landfall.